Claymores

 What was the Scottish claymore used for?

-Its amazing reach made it extremely difficult for opposing combatants to engage the wielder in close combat.
-The long “ricasso” or unsharpened part of the blade just above the guard allowed the wielder to quickly switch to close-quarters sword combat should an opponent get past his guard.
+The claymore sword has an impressive reach, thanks in part to its blade’s length, making it extremely difficult for opposing combatants to engage the wielder in close combat.
+The long “ricasso” or unsharpened part of the blade just above the guard allowed the wielder to switch to close-quarters combat quickly should an opponent get close.
+The guard and other unique elements of the claymore sword turn them into versatile armaments on the battlefield.

-Later designs of the Scottish claymore included a twisted wooden hilt to better grip this sword in battle.
-Legends say that warriors in Scotland hurled this blade in the field of battle to signal their warriors’ readiness to fight.
+Later designs of the Scottish claymore sword included a twisted wooden hilt covered in black leather to grip the sword in combat.
+Legends say that fighters in Scotland hurled it into the ground before combat as a signal of readiness.

 What’s the difference between a claymore and a broadsword?